Skip to main content

 // Save the document to the database.

-await database.saveDocument(mutableDoc);
+await collection.saveDocument(mutableDoc);

 Close the Database